nodejs/nodejs.dev/src/documentation/0000-node-fs-fd-use-case-write-method/article.md

 Since `fs.writeFile()` and `fs.writeFileSync()` writes the entire content of data in memory before returning, the methods will make sure the entire data is written in a go which in case of huge sized data will have a great performance impact in terms of memory usage and speed of execution of the program.

-So, we can manage the above situation by using `fs.write()` method which give us more control over writeing the file.
-How ?
+So, we can manage the above situation by using `fs.write()` method which gives us more control over writing the file.
+How?
 We will see it below.

 `fs.write()` Asynchronously writes data to the file referenced by the supplied file descriptor returned by `fs.open()`.
 Since it's asynchronous in nature which will help not to block our call stack.